BOOKS OF POETRY

 from somewhere else entirely.

-poems Xlibris, 2010 - softcover, 83 pages order from Xlibris: softcover - or ebook Songs from Walnut Canyon brings the reader into a world of natural beauty, geological wonder, history, and myth.
+Xlibris, 2010 - 83 pages softcover - or ebook Songs from Walnut Canyon brings the reader into a world of natural beauty, geological wonder, history, and myth.
 Many composed in the canyon near Flagstaff AZ, these poems are songs of the present that evoke songs past - in the daily lives and music of those who once inhabited the canyon, and in the voices of Crow, the Corn God, Flute Player, and Last Singer.
-Walnut Canyon is an extraordinary place.
-This books attempts both to honor that fact and to suggest why it is. |
+Walnut Canyon is an amazing place.
+This books honors that fact and suggests why it is. |

 Last Singer